In these lessons, we will learn the different basic techniques for factoring polynomials.

-A series of free Basic Algebra Lessons.
+This is part of a series of free Basic Algebra Lessons.
+Here, we shall cover

 The following diagram shows some examples of Factoring Techniques.
 Scroll down the page for more examples and solutions of factoring techniques.